Nyame1997/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome!

-I'm glad you are here.
-I plan to talk about ...
+A static website for all my fan fiction.
+To be launched as a separate blog for my stories.